Bidzina Ivanishvili: Wealth

 Bidzina Ivanishvili, together with his wife Ekaterine Khvedelidze, founded the Cartu International Charity Foundation in 1995.
-The Ivanishvili family is the only donor of the foundation, and its projects were implemented with the finances of the foundation.
-The Cartu Foundation has invested into various projects, such as the arts, sports, agriculture, and infrastructure.
+The Ivanishvili family is the only donor of the foundation, and its projects were implemented with the foundation's funds.
+The Cartu Foundation has invested in various projects, such as the arts, sports, agriculture, and infrastructure.
 The Cartu Foundation donated to support the restoration of the Batumi Botanical Garden.
 Ivanishvili's name is attached to many public projects: repairs to the Tbilisi State University, a seaside amusement park, a ski resort, national parks, medical clinics, etc.